core-wg/oscore/draft-ietf-core-object-security.md

 For requests, OSCORE provides only the guarantee that the request is not older than the security context.
 For applications having stronger demands on request freshness (e.g., control of actuators), OSCORE needs to be augmented with mechanisms providing freshness, for example as specified in {{I-D.ietf-core-echo-request-tag}}.

-Assuming an honest server, the message binding guarantees that a response is not older than its request.
+Assuming an honest server (see {{overview-sec-properties}}), the message binding guarantees that a response is not older than its request.
 For responses that are not notifications (i.e. when there is a single response to a request), this gives absolute freshness.
 For notifications, the absolute freshness gets weaker with time, and it is RECOMMENDED that the client regularly re-register the observation.
 Note that the message binding does not guarantee that misbehaving server created the response before receiving the request, i.e. it does not verify server aliveness.

 For requests and notifications, OSCORE also provides relative freshness in the sense that the received Partial IV allows a recipient to determine the relative order of requests or responses.